Poetry Through Vocal Expression

 Personification and Characters Lesson

-How do actors bring object characters to life?
+Personification and Characters Lesson How do actors bring object characters to life?
 Designed for students in fourth grade, this lesson helps students move from body object imitation into acting out full dramas with object characters.
 This challenging lesson helps students practice concentration, transformation and full use of their body and voice.
-It also provides a great opportunity to integrate Language Arts by identifying and discussing personification in a written text.
+It also provides a … Read more

 Making the Thundercake Lesson

-A roll of thunder.
+Making the Thundercake Lesson A roll of thunder.
 A pitter pat of rain.
 A creaky old door.
 What connects all these things?
 They are sound effects that evoke a mysterious, scary mood!
-Based on the book Thundercake by Patricia Polacco, this lesson is designed to teach students in grades 3-5 how to create mood using sound effects and movement.
-This is a great way for students to practice vocal skills, emotions, and teamwork by introducing the concept of mood in a story or drama.
-You could also use this lesson to introduce students to lighting or sound design by discussing how designers create mood in theatrical productions.
+Based on the book Thundercake by Patricia Polacco, this lesson is designed to teach students in grades 3-5 how to create mood using … Read more

 Donkey Tale 2: Adding Dialogue Lesson

-Challenge your students to take their story dramas to the next level by adding dialogue.
-Building off our first Donkey Tale Lesson, this extended lesson asks students to plan and practice their own versions of the story, this time adding a moment of dialogue that reveals something about their character.
-This lesson is a great way for students in grades 4-6 to learn about character, emotions, and collaboration, while integrating the Language Arts concepts of dialogue, conflict and cause and effect.
+Donkey Tale 2: Adding Dialogue Lesson Challenge your students to take their story dramas to the next level by adding dialogue.
+Building off our first Donkey Tale Lesson, this extended lesson asks students to plan and practice their own versions of the story, this time adding a moment of dialogue that reveals something about their … Read more

 One Person Monologue Lesson

-Give students the opportunity to write, act and direct, all in one lesson!
+One Person Monologue Lesson Give students the opportunity to write, act and direct, all in one lesson!
 Ideal for sixth through eighth graders with prior drama experience, this lesson guides students through creating, directing, and performing an original monologue in groups of three.
-Students can hone their collaboration skills, drama tools and practice giving constructive feedback to their peers.
+Students can hone their collaboration skills, drama tools and practice giving constructive … Read more

 Park Bench

-Middle school can be a really hard time for students to feel connected to their bodies, but embodying physical choices is a key part of being an actor!
-We devised this lesson to give students in grades 6-8 a fun opportunity to practice using their bodies to portray emotions, reactions and create character.
-Given the prompt of being strangers on a park bench, students work together to create a three-person improvised drama.
+Park Bench Lesson Middle school can be a really hard time for students to feel connected to their bodies, but embodying physical choices is a key part of being an actor!
+We devised this lesson to give students in grades 6-8 a fun opportunity to practice using their bodies to portray emotions, reactions and create … Read more

 Planning and Practicing: The Tightrope